AB-124: Justice for Survivors

 AB 124 allows courts to reduce sentencing post-conviction after considering survivor’s experiences of childhood trauma, intimate partner violence, sexual violence, and human trafficking as contributing factors in the commission of the offense.

 Vacatur laws – which repeal previous arrests, charges or convictions – can help recognize that survivors were not responsible for the criminalized activity they were forced to engage in.
-California’s current vacatur process is complicated and limited to nonviolent convictions.
-These barriers can prevent survivors from accessing employment & housing.
-AB 124 expands the vacatur law to allow survivors of human trafficking, intimate partner violence, and/or sexual violence to petition the court to vacate convictions and expunge arrests for any criminalized activity related to their experiences of violence.
+California’s current vacatur process is complicated and barriers can prevent survivors from accessing employment & housing.
+AB 124 expands the vacatur law to allow survivors of human trafficking, intimate partner violence, and/or sexual violence to petition the court to vacate convictions and expunge arrests for nonviolent offenses related to their experiences of violence.

 AB 124 creates meaningful pathways to justice